LambdaTT/modcontrol/README.md

 # lambdatt-php/modcontrol

-A SplitPHP Framework plugin for an Identity and Access Management system.
+A SplitPHP Framework plugin to provide control over modules and entities inside your application.

 ---